7 Google Analytics Custom Dashboard Examples

 A couple things to know before you start:

-- For widgets that say “non-branded” you should edit the filter to include your own company name
+- For widgets that say “non-branded” you can edit the filter to include your own name

-- You can add the dashboards to your Google Analytics account using the download links provided
+- You can add the dashboards to your own GA account using the download links

 1. General Analytics Dashboard

 This dashboard gives you a glimpse of (pretty much) everything: SEO, social, referral traffic and more.

 - Unique visitors from SEO, social media

 - How people find your website: organic, referral, direct

 - Top keywords (non-branded)

 - Referral websites (excludes major websites like Google and social networks)